-Crown Junior Chair in Middle East Studies; Assistant Professor of English and the Alice Kaplan Institute for the Humanities
+Director of Middle East and North African Studies, Associate Professor of English and the Alice Kaplan Institute of the Humanities

 - University Hall 225